alistair-kane/InPost-Technical-Assignment/README.md

 ## Anything else?

 My hope is that this is a useful tool for InPost employees, especially those involved with customer relations, point servicing and business development.
+Thanks for taking the time check out my project :)